RommelTJ/ml_learning/deep_learning_for_coders/lesson1/01_Lesson1.md

 ## Neural networks: a brief history

 * Deep learning is based on neural network that started in 1943 with Warren McCulloch.

+## The first AI Winter

+People pointed out that AI models couldn't learn simple functions like XOR, even though the limitations could be addressed.

+In 1986, Parallel Distributed Processing (PDP) was released that described an approach to deep learning.